A young Black woman talking about something serious with an older Black woman in the park.

 Fluoxetine is not a banned substance in sport.

-It might be best to stop such sports for the first few days, until you know how it affects you or the effects get better.
+It might be best to stop sports for the first few days until you know how it affects you or the effects get better.

-Taking fluoxetine may affect your ability to do things that need a lot of focus, like exams.
+Taking fluoxetine may affect your ability to do things that need a lot of focus, it may also affect your sleep and make you feel more anxious or restless, which might interfere with your preparation for exams.

 Taking fluoxetine